About the Institute for Continued Learning (ICL)

 Lecture/discussion sessions cover the range of the liberal arts and sciences.
 Individual instructors include current and retired Willamette University faculty and other qualified guest speakers.
 ICL members agree to provide one-third of the sessions.
 The program is non-credit and there are no examinations.

-Classes meet Tuesdays and Thursdays from 10:30 a.m. to 12:30 p.m. and from 1:30 p.m. to 3:30 p.m. in Ford Hall, Lecture Room 122 on the Willamette campus, throughout the University’s two semesters.
+Classes meet Tuesdays and Thursdays from 10:00 a.m. to 12:00 p.m. (post COVID-19 has reduced hours) in the Kaneko Auditorium (at TIUA adjacent to the Willamette campus), throughout the University’s two semesters.
 Additional optional "seminars" (currently: Great Books, Writer's Workshop, Acting Theory and Practice, and Costume Design) take place outside the regular classroom hours.
-There is usually one off-campus field trip per semester, and an annual picnic preceding the beginning of the Fall semester.
+There is usually one off-campus field trip per semester and an annual picnic preceding the beginning of the Fall semester.
 Each semester ends with a luncheon and a General Membership Meeting.

 A Board of Directors, elected annually, manages Institute operations.
 Board officers include:

-Executive Director/Board Chair, Immediate Past Executive Director, Director of Curriculum Services, Director of University Support Services, Director of Membership Services, Director of Financial Services, Director of Secretarial Services, Director of Social Services and Director of Information Services.
-(For current Board members, click on the "More about ICL" link in the upper left sidebar and then on "ICL Board 201x-y").
+Executive Director/Board Chair, Immediate Past Executive Director, Director of Curriculum Services, Director of University Support Services, Director of Membership Services, Director of Financial Services, Director of Secretarial Services, Director of Social Services, Director of Technical Services, and Director of Information Services.
+(For current Board members, click on the "More about ICL" link in the upper left sidebar and then on "ICL Board 20xx-20yy").